 Our stock-based awards are subject to service or performance-based vesting conditions.
 Compensation expense related to awards to employees, directors and non-employees with service-based vesting conditions is recognized on a straight-line basis based on the grant date fair value over the associated service period of the award, which is generally the vesting term.
-Compensation expense related to awards to employees with performance-based vesting conditions is recognized based on the grant date fair value over the requisite service period using the accelerated attribution method to the extent achievement of the performance condition is probable.
+Compensation expense related to awards to employees with performance-based vesting conditions is recognized based on the grant date fair value over the associated attribution method to the extent achievement of the performance condition is probable.